josiahkhoo/barter/README.md

 ### Features

-1. Time-based battle (60mins) where each task is represented in a monster
+1. Time-based battle where each task is represented in a monster
-2. Multiplayer battle where everyone contributes to fighting a monster.
-(If one person leaves, everyone dies)
+2. Multiplayer battle where players can team up together in parties to fight monsters
+3. Party system
-4. Leaderboard system
+4. Chat system
-6. Achievement system
+5. Achievement system
-7. Cosmetic drops from killing monsters (Collection based)
+6. Cosmetic drops from killing monsters (Collection based)
-6. Friend system
+7. Friend system
-7. Equipment system
+8. Equipment system

 ### Timeline